 Coming to Vung Tau, seafood is the top specialty that you should not ever miss in this coastal city.
 Especially, identifying the right places to eat is very important.
 In this Vung Tau Travel Guide, here are some recommended foods:

-This spacious restaurant with sea view is an ideal suggestion for family and friends looking to eat the local fresh seafood.
-Its prices are a bit high, but the reviews said to be worth the money with its quality.
+This spacious restaurant with a sea view is an ideal suggestion for family and friends looking to eat the local fresh seafood.
+Its prices are a bit high, but the reviews are said to be worth the money with its quality.

 Address: 3 Tran Phu, Ward 5, Vung Tau and 9 Ha Long, Ward 5, Vung Tau

 This restaurant is spacious where you can choose to sit indoors or outdoors.

 Address: 125B Tran Phu, Ward 5, Vung Tau

 Wondering what else to eat in Vung Tau?
 This snails restaurant is easy to find, located near the sidewalk where you can have fresh air, and local beers with different types of snails at affordable prices.